 About the project:

 Since 2009 HAWCA opened a Legal Aid Center for Female Victims of Violence in Herat and Kabul City.
 The second phase of the project is going to start in Jun 2014.
 In this center there will be two lawyers who will be well experienced with the help of under graduate law students/ practicing lawyers will provide legal advice and assistance for women and girls who are victims of domestic and sexual violence and harmful practices.
 This legal center will also provide legal trainings to the recently graduated law students and other women and girls.
 The content of the trainings for law students will be more focused on how to deal with their clients to gain their trust and help them out.
 Other professional trainings will be also provided to them.
 We will also have trainings for other women and girls.
 These trainings will include the women rights in Afghanistan constitution, International law etc. the trainers of these trainings will be law professionals and lecturers from law faculty of university.
 Besides this the legal aid center will try to establish a close coordination and relation with other organizations that provide legal aid and advice to females.
-Another part of the project
+Another part of the project will be to provide psychological counseling to the victims by a professional psychologist.

-- Be present during official time according the project schedule (08:00 to 04:00 PM) or other seasonal timing.
+- Be present during official time according the project schedule (08:00 to 04:00 PM) or

 - Report to your assigned Project Manager